14.4: Concentration Control and Elasticity Coefficients

 \end{equation}

-The term elasticity is also used in economics and is especially useful in times when inflation is high.
-If the price of your favorite product, such as a Starbucks Latte coffee goes up, consumers might either buy them less frequently or buy another cheaper latte from a competitor.
-If a small rise for a Starbucks latte leads to a large drop in demand, the Starbucks latte is characterized by a high elasticity.
-If however, people don't change their latte buying behavior when there is a big price rise on the latte, the product is said to be inelastic.
+The term elasticity is also used in economics and is especially useful when inflation is high.
+If the price of your favorite product, such as a Starbucks Latte, goes up, consumers might buy them less frequently or buy another cheaper latte from a competitor.
+If a small rise in price for a Starbucks latte leads to a large drop in demand, the Starbucks latte is characterized by a high elasticity.
+However, if people don't change their latte buying behavior when there is a big price rise on the latte, the product is inelastic.
 If you are the CEO of a company, it is good to know the elasticity of your products to maximize your profits.

 The tables below show the elasticity coefficients (relative or scaled) for yeast glycolysis determined using COPASI.